A thoughtful estate plan gives your family clarity. It answers who will inherit, who will care for children, and who will step in when needed.

 I have three children who get usually get along.
 But virtually every day, they squabble about something trivial.
 For example, they may argue over who gets to eat the last banana or container of yogurt

-According to a recent Pew Research Study, about 75 percent of all Americans conduct online activities.
-For adults between the ages of 18 and 44, that number is even higher; more than 80 percent of
+According to a recent Pew Research Study, about 90 percent of all Americans conduct online activities.
+For adults under 50, that number is even higher.
+We use the internet for e-mail, shopping, banking, and social

 Search